Case Study

 Solution

-The pilot team has run through a thorough research on paint points of the supply chain businesses and potential opportunities related within the ecosystem.
+The pilot team has run a thorough research on paint points of the supply chain businesses and potential opportunities related to the ecosystem.
 They went through an agile methodology to develop the entire ecosystem.
-The team developed the first user stories—descriptions of features and functionalities—from this collection of requirements in order to efficiently priorities, scope, and develop the required solution.
+The team developed the first user stories—descriptions of features and functionalities—from this collection of requirements in order to efficiently prioritize, scope, and develop the required solution.
 The team conducted iterative design and development cycles, integrating with new learning, requirements, and feedback to strategically plan, implement, and improve the solution architecture and the user experience.

 Challenges